• Skip to primary navigation

 En Español

-Translating Dominican Foods into English: What happens when the food in question is unknown or not that common in the English-speaking world?
+Translating Dominican foods into English has its complications.
+What happens when the food in question is unfamiliar or not so common in the English-speaking world?
+See how we meet the challenge of translating the names of Dominican ingredients into English.

 Chayote (tayota).